Skip to content

 • The value of matrix[2] is a one-dimensional array of length 6.

-Two-dimensional arrays can be initialized when they are declared:
+Two-dimensional arrays can be initialized at declaration using nested curly braces:

-• For numeric arrays, unspecified elements are set to 0.
+• For numeric arrays, unspecified elements are automatically set to 0.

 cpp